Carrie looking at the famous arch in Arches National Park

 The Best Things To Do In Moab

-About four miles north of Moab, turn left onto Potash Rd for more gorgeous scenery.
+Potash Road is another great drive.
+Just about four miles north of Moab, turn left onto Potash Rd for more gorgeous scenery.

 At 5 miles in you will see ancient petroglyph drawings in the rocks on your right.
 And if you stop at 5.9 miles to park in the Poison Spider Trail, you’ll find a map to a short trail to dinosaur tracks and more petroglyphs!
+At 9.9 miles in is another trailhead which will lead you to the famous Corona and Bowtie Arches.

 Keep going even further, and you will see 15 miles of sheer Wingate sandstone.
 When you get to the Potash boat ramp, you can turn around, unless you have a 4X4 and want to continue onto Shafer Basin Road to find the canyon where Thelma and Louise drove off into the sunset!